Azure/ResourceModules/modules/automation/automation-account/variable/README.md

 | [`enableDefaultTelemetry`](#parameter-enabledefaulttelemetry) | bool | Enable telemetry via a Globally Unique Identifier (GUID). |
 | [`isEncrypted`](#parameter-isencrypted) | bool | If the variable should be encrypted.
 For security reasons encryption of variables should be enabled. |

+### Parameter: `name`

+The name of the variable.

+- Required: Yes
+- Type: string

+### Parameter: `value`

+The value of the variable.
+For security best practices, this value is always passed as a secure string as it could contain an encrypted value when the "isEncrypted" property is set to true.

+- Required: Yes
+- Type: securestring

 ### Parameter: `automationAccountName`

 The name of the parent Automation Account.
 Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string

 ### Parameter: `description`

 The description of the variable.

 - Required: No
 - Type: string
 - Default: `''`